baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 ## An example in a more realistic application

-One example I can show when I am applying policy-based design is the following example of my implementation of an [interval tree](https://github.com/baites/pyds/blob/master/examples/avl_interval_tree.py).
+One example I can show when I am applying policy-based design is my implementation of an [interval tree](https://github.com/baites/pyds/blob/master/examples/avl_interval_tree.py).
 An interval tree is a specialized binary tree that supports operation in a dynamic set of closed intervals[^7].
 In particular, this tree needs an extra function in the interface that I called *interval(...)*.
-This function takes as input an interval and returns a node in the tree with an overlapping interval or none otherwise.
+This function takes as input an interval and returns a node in the tree representing overlapping interval or none otherwise.

-In principle, any self-balance tree can be used to build this class, resulting in the following options:
+In principle, any self-balanced tree can be used to build this class, resulting in the following options:

 * define an interval tree using one type of tree implementation, or
 * define several interval trees as a child of all and each available tree implementation, or
 * set interval tree-like class that get the tree implementation by object composition, or
 * **define interval tree as a host class and inherence the tree implementations as a policy!**

-I opted to use the latter approach because it clearly expresses that the interval tree is a tree (because of inherence the full tree interface from the policy).
+I opted to use the last approach because it clearly expresses that the interval tree is a tree (because of inherence the full tree interface from the policy).
 The host class implement the small addition to the tree interface is needed to query for overlapping intervals:

 {% highlight python %}
 # Define the tree type